+'''

 f2py <args>

+'''

-where <args>=string.join(<list>, ' '), but in Python.
+where <args>=string.join(<list>,''), but in Python.
 Unless -h is used, this function returns a dictionary containing information on generated modules and their dependencies on source files.
-For example, the command f2py -m scalar scalar.f can be executed from Python as follows

 You cannot build extension modules with this function, that is, using -c is not allowed.
-Use compile command instead
+Use the compile command instead.